- Panoramic views over Lake Garda

 Given the stronger winds in Riva del Garda, this is a place for windsurfers and water sports enthusiasts.
 The grand mountains are also perfect for outdoor adventure fans, with climbing, canyoning and hiking all on offer, depending on just how intrepid visitors are.
 A medieval fortress, city gates built by the Venetians and glamourous squares complete the picture for culture and activity filled holidays.
 Look no further than the Lido Palace Hotel as a place to stay, found in a stately 19th century building.

 On Lake Garda’s western shore, Gargnano offers the best of all worlds with beach life, water sports and mountain activities.
 The magnificent Lefay Resort & SPA Lago di Garda has immense views from its hillside location.
 Slightly further south, the Gardone Riviera is a small lakeside resort full of parks and gardens.
-Ideal for relaxing holidays and exploring the Lake Garda region, check into the Grand Hotel Fasano, a favourite with royalty during the 19th and 20th centuries.

 For more information and inspiration, take a look at our decicated post on things to do in Lake Garda.